 In our eighteenth episode, we spotlight Prime Minister Kishida’s reshuffle of the Cabinet and learn who’s who as he brings new blood into the 19-minister cohort.

-We also delve into the consequences of China’s missile tantrums over the past week, and what implications they have for countries in peace and security in East Asia.
+We also delve into the consequences of China’s missile tantrums over the past week, and what implications they have for peace and security in East Asia.

 Further forward, we look at some of the most fascinating aspects of the late Issey Miyake’s life, delving into what inspired the world-renowned designer who spread happiness with his clothes.
 Find the related articles list below.